 The KIA occasionally has internship opportunities for college and graduate students interested in careers in art museums.
-Based upon their academic training and interests, as well as the availability of projects, interns work in one of the museum's departments-curatorial, education, development and marketing, or library/archives.
+Based upon their academic training and interests, as well as the availability of projects, interns work in one of the museum's departments--curatorial, education, development and marketing, or library/archives.
 Internships are unpaid and should include a commitment of 8-12 hours/week for a minimum of 10 weeks.
 Applicants for a semester/quarter or summer must submit requirements for the internships desired, below.

 Curatorial and Education

 Duties will vary, but will require strong research, writing, and organizational skills.
 Attention to detail is critical.
 Experience with the public or communicating with children and adults may be helpful.
 Most projects require knowledge of art history.
 A position may be shared between these departments.
 Interested applicants must formally submit a brief (1-2 page) writing sample, plus a cover letter detailing interest in this internship, objectives to be gained through the internship at the KIA, and relevant experience and course work.
 Please send cover letter and resume to Michelle Stempien, Director of Museum Education

-Internships may focus on a particular aspect of library service (e.g. reference service, collection development and management, cataloging, etc.) or archives management in an art museum setting.
-Duties may include assisting with programming, visitor service, developing both print (e.g. bibliographies, finding aids) and electronic (wikis, blogs, updating web-accessible documents) research tools, scanning and cataloging photographs and exhibition-related documents, and collection development projects, such as materials selection or de-accessioning.
+Internships may focus on a particular aspect of library service (e.g. reference service, collection development and management, cataloging, programming, etc.) in an art museum setting.
+Duties may include assisting with programming, visitor service, developing both print and electronic materials, updating web-accessible documents and research tools, scanning and cataloging photographs and exhibition-related documents, and collection development projects, such as materials selection or de-accessioning.
 Interested students should be working toward a degree in library and information science, art history, public history.
 Previous library or museum experience is not required.
 Please send a cover letter, resume, availability and list of three references (two of which must be professional or academic).
 Attn: Ellyssa Seager, Museum Librarian